patbeagan1/MaintenenceKeep/Readme.md

 - Will create a page that shows previous access times for each of the tasks
 - Would be obviously be better if this was a sqlite db
+- Remove index file generation - no need to write it to disk if we will generate it anew every time